MichaelViuff/SDJ2/03 Observer Pattern/README.md

 </blockquote>

 Implement a new class `SleepyDriver`:
- - If the light is red, and changes to yellow, it doesn’t do anything
+ - If the light is red, and changes to yellow, it doesn’t do anything.
  - When the light changes to green, it start its engine and drives.
- - If the light is green, and changes to yellow, it slows down
+ - If the light is green, and changes to yellow, it slows down.
+ - It stops for red light.

 <blockquote>
 <details>